moopie/movemfsapi/README.md

 ## Usage

-To use this application you first need to either have your own postgres instance or use docker-compose to create an empty database
+To use this application you first need to either have your own postgres instance (but then you will have to mess around with connection strings) or use docker-compose to create an empty database

 To create an empty database using docker first you need to configure the env file: